Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * Image, name, variety, colour and price are all shown here.

-* Sub totals for products are shown.
+* Subtotals for products are shown.

 * Delivery cost is calculated and shown.